Mexico | Hiking + Trekking | Travel Guides

 At low tide, you can easily access all sections of the beach, from the shaded and picturesque northern area (where the caves are), to the sandy and exposed southern area where a seasonal wash empties out into the ocean.

-SWIMMINGNot recommended due to big rocks, high surf, and strong currents.
+Not recommended due to big rocks, high surf, and strong currents.

-WATERSPORTSAdvanced snorkelers can be seen occasionally poking around the large rocks just offshore.
+Advanced snorkelers can be seen occasionally poking around the large rocks just offshore.
 But be warned, this isn’t a snorkel spot for novice or the faint of heart.

-BEACHSoft sand beach at low tide, if a small one at that.
+Soft sand beach at low tide, if a small one at that.
+Stay safe, keep an eye on the tides, and have fun!

-ACCESSPlaya Las Cuevas can be accessed a few different ways.
-Our favorite, by far, is reaching the beach via one of the natural tunnels (i.e. “caves”) from the south end of Playa Malpaso at low tide (see directions below for accessing Playa Malpaso).
-You can also reach the beach via a steep trail over the headland from Malpaso (look for the pink ribbons in the trees).
-Alternatively, you can access the beach via a network of inland paths (see map below).
-If solitude is what you’re after, you’re likely to find it in this diminutive cove, but be sure to keep an eye on the tides and powerful surf!
+Playa Las Cuevas can be accessed a few different ways.
+Our favorite, by far, is reaching the beach via one of the natural tunnels (i.e. “caves”) from the south end of Playa Malpaso at low tide, season permitting (see directions below for accessing Playa Malpaso).

 Sayulita Beaches Playa Las Cuevas